Bertram Boltwood: Research and academic career

 In 1906, Boltwood returned to Yale as an assistant professor of physics at a time when the newly discovered science of radioactivity was considered both chemistry and physics.
 He would eventually become the leading American scientist in the field, and be appointed chair of radiochemistry in 1910, a position that was the first of its kind.
 He developed a friendship with Ernest Rutherford, whose highly influential thinking played a role in much of Boltwood's work.
-They communicated primarily through overseas correspondence, with the exception of a short period from 1909-1910 when Rutherford invited Boltwood to join him at the University of Manchester in England.
+They communicated primarily through overseas correspondence, except for a short period from 1909 to 1910 when Rutherford invited Boltwood to join him at the University of Manchester in England.
 Their letters from 1904-1912 were published in 1969 in the book Rutherford and Boltwood: Letters on Radioactivity, which reveals an ongoing conversation as the two scientists work to unravel details of radioactivity and the uranium decay series.

 Radiometric dating and the age of Earth

 Boltwood is credited as being the first to introduce a uranium-lead dating technique to determine the age of geological samples.
 The discovery stemmed from his investigations of the uranium decay series and conversations with Rutherford.
 In 1904, Rutherford gave lectures around the topic of radioactivity as a tool for geologic dating, and presented calculations based on the presence of helium as a product.
 He dated a sample of fergusonite at 40 million years, with the caveat that helium could escape and would therefore only provide a minimum age.
 The following year, Boltwood made the assertion that lead was the final decay product in the disintegration of uranium, and that Pb:U ratios increase in older geological samples.
 In 1907, he published results of analyzing ten mineral samples from different world locations, including a thorianite that measured 2.2 billion years old.
 This value was ten times greater than any previous estimated age of the Earth, and geologists did not immediately accept the validity of radioactivity as a dating method.
 Boltwood published a single paper on radiometric dating, instead focusing the majority of his research on the uranium decay series.